thibaultmarin/hpp2plantuml/doc/source/index.rst

 Module
 ~~~~~~

 To use as a module, simply ``import hpp2plantuml``.
-The ``CreatePlantUMLFile`` can
+The ``CreatePlantUMLFile``
-then be used to create a PlantUML file from a set of input files.
+function can then be used to create a PlantUML file from a set of input files.
 Alternatively, the ``Diagram`` object can be used directly to build internal
 objects (from files or strings).
 The ``Diagram.render()`` method can be used to
 produce a string output instead of writing to a text file.